msft-mirror-aosp/platform.external.autotest/docs/faft-design-doc.md

 Moreover, there are many recovery mode variants, like normal recovery/devloper recovery, physical recovery button/keyboard simulated button, etc. It’d be easy to verify all variants by writing different test cases.

 Besides, factory install shim, firmware AU, reset shim, RMA, etc, are more complicated and have many variants.
 Factory install process currently will be tested by an automated script written by the factory team.
-Firmware AU still relies on manual tests, see the [test matrix](https://docs.google.com/a/google.com/spreadsheet/ccc?key=0AoHv3bO2oLIjdGQ5cnJ6eWc1ZnpjYzlaWFA4T0xlVVE&hl=en_US&authkey=CJWF8-gP#gid=8).
+Firmware AU still relies on manual tests.
 Reset shim and RMA has no test yet.
 Actually, all these complicated flows can be tested in FAFT.

 <a name="scope-4" />